Effective Date of Policy: January 1, 2020

 While PatchMaster shall do everything in its power to protect your data, there is a chance that a breach may occur.
 PatchMaster’s policy for any data breach is as follows: 1.)
-We shall determine the time of breach, what data was breached and the severity of the data breach; 2.)
+We shall determine the time of the breach, what data was breached and the severity of the data breach; 2.)
 We shall call an emergency meeting including the Data Protection Officer and other relevant departments to discuss the necessary course of action; 3.)
 We shall determine how the data was compromised and take any and all necessary steps to correct; We shall discuss the breach and the corrective steps taken directly with any third parties and any individuals, as needed.
-Please contact privacy@PatchMaster.com with any questions, comments or concerns.
+Please contact email@example.com with any questions, comments or concerns.

 If the California Consumer Privacy Act (CCPA) applies to your information, we provide the information in this policy so you can exercise your rights to receive information about our data practices, as well as to request access to and deletion of your information.
 We do not sell your personal information.
 We only share your information with certain third parties as described in this policy.
-We also process your information as described in this policy, which include “business purposes” under the CCPA.
-We also use information to satisfy applicable laws or regulations and disclose information in response to legal process or enforceable government requests, including to law enforcement.
-If you have additional questions or requests related to your rights under the CCPA, you can contact us at email@example.com.
+We also process your information as described in this policy, which includes “business purposes” under the CCPA.
+We also use the information to satisfy applicable laws or regulations and disclose information in response to legal process or enforceable government requests, including to law enforcement.
+If you have additional questions or requests related to your rights under the CCPA, you can contact us at firstname.lastname@example.org.